SubhajL/swoc-social-listening-full-stack/.tasks/2025-03-07_3_fix_stationcardeditedit_component.md

 - The component should handle various data scenarios gracefully

 ## Task Progress
+- 2025-03-12_07:48:15 [SUCCESSFUL]: Updated StationCardEdit layout to be responsive, ensuring water management plan moves below station cards on smaller screens- 2025-03-12_06:51:17 [SUCCESSFUL]: Added hideUnitLabels prop to RainStationCard and ReservoirCard components to remove unit text in StationCardEdit
 - 2025-03-07_15:30:00 [IN PROGRESS]: Created task to fix StationCardEditInfo component rendering issues
 - 2025-03-07_15:32:00 [IN PROGRESS]: Completed initial task analysis and identified key issues to address
 - 2025-03-07_15:45:00 [SUCCESSFUL]: Updated StationCardEdit component to properly initialize and use Jotai state